-- E.2.1.
-At any general meeting, the company should propose a separate resolution on each substantially separate issue, and should in particular propose a resolution at the AGM relating to the report and accounts.
-For each resolution, proxy appointment forms should provide shareholders with the option to direct their proxy to vote either for or against the resolution or to withhold their vote.
-The proxy form and any announcement of the results of a vote should make it clear that a 'vote withheld' is not a vote in law and will not be counted in the calculation of the proportion of the votes for and against the resolution. - E.2.2.
+- E.2.2.
 The company should ensure that all valid proxy appointments received for general meetings are properly recorded and counted.
-For each resolution, where a vote has been taken on a show of hands, the company should ensure that the following information is given at the meeting and made available as soon as reasonably practicable on a website which is maintained by or on behalf of the company: - the number of shares in respect of which proxy appointments have been validly made; - the number of votes for the resolution; - the number of votes against the resolution; and - the number of shares in respect of which the vote was directed to be withheld. - E.2.3.
-The chairman should arrange for the chairmen of the audit, remuneration and nomination committees to be available to answer questions at the AGM and for all directors to attend. - E.2.4.
-The company should arrange for the Notice of the AGM and related papers to be sent to shareholders at least 20 working days before the meeting.
+For each resolution, where a vote has been taken on a show of hands, the company should ensure that the following information is given at the meeting and made available as soon as reasonably practicable on a website which is maintained by or on behalf of the company: - the number of shares in respect of which proxy appointments have been validly made; - the number of votes for the resolution; - the number of votes against the resolution; and - the number of shares in respect of which the vote was directed to be withheld.